uptoolkit/upvue/README.md

 - [DayJS as date helper](https://day.js.org/)
 - [Usefull middlewares and libs for VueX](https://vuex.vuejs.org/)

+🧐 : "Mmh, interesting..."

-At the best, you can just copy-paste a component or a layout making a breeze for your quick prototyping.
+🥸 : At the best, you can just use our components or layouts making a breeze for your quick prototyping or web development with everything to start included.

+🧐 : "Mmh, yes but what if I want to..."

-At the minimum, you have a good boilerplate to adapt for your own component and UP to you to override it when you will feel the need :-).
+🥸 : Shut !
+I know your dev syndrom...
+At the minimum, you will have a good boilerplate and UP to you to override it when you will feel the need.
+Thanks to our "[convention over configuration philosophy](https://en.wikipedia.org/wiki/Convention_over_configuration)" and [S.O.L.I.D principle](https://en.wikipedia.org/wiki/SOLID) :-).

+😁 : "Ok now I want to start !!!"

-# Getting started
+## Getting started

 In your Vue project just make :